drpatrik/combatris/README.md

 Platform | PC / OSX / (Linux)

 The plan is to implement three modes Single Player, Battle and Marathon.
-The single player is done except for the cosmetic improvements listed below.
+The single player is done except for some cosmetic improvements listed below.
 Its now time to implement network support and battle mode.

 **Status**
 - [x] Rotate left / right